 Common Grammar Mistakes to Avoid

 We all know how difficult grammar rules are, especially to beginners.
 It’s confusing because of the general rules and the exception to such rules.
 While there are many proofreading tools out there like Grammarly and Pro Writing Aid that can help you correct your errors, it still helps to know the basics.
+It will also help you write faster.
 So, what are the common grammar mistakes that you should avoid?

 Although Subject-Verb agreement is an elementary subject, it is too complicated.
 There are different general rules and specific rules, some of these have exceptions.
 So, it’s understandable that this can be overlooked while writing.
 Nevertheless, it is important to avoid silly writing mistakes.